jclaggett/seqex/README.md

 (se/valid? {:a 1} [{:a 1}]) ;=> true
 ```

-Functions are assumed to be predicates that must be true for all elements in a
+Functions are treated as predicates that must be true for exactly one token in a
 sequence.
-Functions require a non-empty sequence (But I could be convinced that
-functions always match an empty sequence too... opinions?)

 Recursive expressions are defined by using delays which are assumed to wrap a
 Seqex.